RubisetCie/strings-patcher/README.md

 ## Building

-Building *strings-patcher* can be done using GNU Make:
+Building *string-patcher* can be done using GNU Make:

 ```
 make